rakeshgohel01/Learn-AWS-Hard-Way/services/aws-api-gateway.md

 ### 3.2 Stages

-- Represent different versions/environments of the API.
+- Represent different versions/environments of the API.(version control)
+- Deployment environment where the API can be accessed.
+- On creating stage, a publicly accessible GW endpoint gets created
 - Examples: `Development`, `Testing`, `Production`.

 ### 3.3 Deployment